TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### sbc \<mem\>, \<reg\>

 Subtracts the 16 bit value at the memory location and the carry from the register and stores in the register.

-Sets carry accordingly after performing the subtraction.
+#### Flags

+Carry, sign, zero

 | Bit 0-7 | Bits 8-11 |   Bits 12-15    |   Bits 16-31    |
 | :-----: | :-------: | :-------------: | :-------------: |